-VAWD identifies legitimate and legally operating wholesale distributors and verifies compliance with state and federal laws for wholesale distribution to ultimately help protect the public from the threat of counterfeit drugs, which could infiltrate the United States medication supply.
-Additionally, VAWD accreditation relieves wholesale distributors of the burden of seller-to-buyer due diligence as may be required by law.
+VAWD identifies legitimate and legally operating wholesale distributors and verifies compliance with state and federal laws for wholesale distribution to ultimately help protect the public from the threat of counterfeit drugs, which could infiltrate the United States prescription drug supply.

 - An application must be submitted to NABP along with all required documentation and the specified fee.